-Whereever Thanksgiving finds you this year, may we find gratitude, even amidst the chaos, if only for a brief and sparkling moment.
-May it seep into our bones and infuse our day…and out to those around us.
+Wherever Thanksgiving finds you this year, may we find gratitude, even amidst the chaos, if only for a brief and sparkling moment.
+May it seep into our bones and infuse our day… and out to those around us.
 Happy Thanksgiving friends.
 Love and hugs.

-Thankgiving Fall Salad with Roasted Pumpkin, Wild rice, Apple and Kale
+Roasted Pumpkin Salad, with Wild rice, Apple and Kale

-Thanksgiving Fall Salad with Roasted Pumpkin, Apple, Kale and Wild Rice, topped with Maple Pecans, Dried Cranberries, a delicious, healthy, Allspice Vinaigrette.
-Vegan Adaptable!
+A Fall-inspired salad with Roasted Pumpkin, Apple, Kale and Wild Rice, topped with Maple Pecans, Dried Cranberries, Vegan Adaptable!
 Perfect as a Thanksgiving Salad!